Covering all dimensions of life in Interior Alaska since 2002.

 New semester, new class with a new/old student.
 Will be adding my two cents in here with talk about really old records and music.
 Old meaning 78rpm 10and 12-inch shellac, early 1950s 10-inch LPs and 45rpm records.
 The beginning of jazz, country and all other formats of popular music.
 I will be turning 65 years old this year, so it will be sharing about the last fifty years of music that I remember along with discoveries from my personal collection.
 With recorded music of these eras, there is the work being done of the preservation and sound restoration both within the academic and professional level along with efforts of private collectors such as myself.

-I am a 36-year-old male that enjoys sports, movies and music.
-I live in Fairbanks, Alaska, and enjoy spending time with my family.
+I am 36, enjoy sports, movies and music.
+I live in Fairbanks, Alaska, and like nothing better than spending time with my family.
 I want to be a talk radio host in the future.
 Check out my blog at http://joshcollins76.wordpress.com.

 I’m a senior in the journalism program at the University of Alaska Fairbanks.
 I’m currently the Multimedia Director at the college radio station, KSUA, and a reporter for the student paper, The Sun Star.
 I’ve worked for the Sun Star for four years, doing everything from reporting and writing columns to blogging and tweeting to running the paper as Editor-in-Chief.
 When I’m not hanging out in the basement of Bunnell, you can find me running, skiing, baking thousands of cookies or playing the oboe.
 Follow me on twitter: @eroohi.